eea/reportek/docs/resumable_uploads.rst

 .. note::
   - the ``IsPartial``/``IsFinal`` hook notification fields do **NOT** indicate the actual completeness of a regular resumable upload, and are only relevant when using the ``Concatenation`` extension (not currently used by Reportek).
+  - Reportek will fill in the `tus_id` field on the token at this point.

 Uploads storage
 ^^^^^^^^^^^^^^^